Your Club Hub

 Start a New Club

-The university, through Student Life & Leadership, officially recognizes Cal Poly clubs.
+The university, through the Office of the Dean of Students, officially recognizes Cal Poly clubs.
 ASI is a partner with the university, charged with administering day-to-day club operations.
-Starting a new club is a process that requires the participation of the new club, ASI Club Services, and Student Life & Leadership, as outlined below.
+Starting a new club is a process that requires the participation of the new club, ASI Club Services, and the Office of the Dean of Students, as outlined below.

 - Ensure that no other club currently exists with a similar purpose.